trphume/seatlect-services/api/README.md

 ## **gRPC**

 This section describes our gRPC API platform.
+The protocol buffer definition are located in the `/protobuf` directory.
+For ease of use, the makefile provides commands to easily generate the files.
+The generated files will be found (starting from the root directory) at `internal/genproto`.

 ### `authentication`